 Support and Workflow

-Pandora ITSM allows you to control the workflow of your tickets by Workflow rules and Status mapping.
+Pandora ITSM allows you to control your ticket workflow by Workflow rules and Status mapping.

 Workflow Rules

-In this section you can define custom rules for automated tickets management.
-Due to the power of this functionality, only administrator users (superadmin) will be able to create and edit these rules.
+In this section, you may define custom rules for automated ticket management.
+Due to the power of this feature, only administrator users (superadmin ) will be able to create and edit these rules.

 The tickets to be checked will be the open tickets, to check also the closed tickets the token must be activated in the menu Setup → Setup → Issue setup → Workflows → Check closed tickets when running workflow rules.